zsparal/api-documentation/source/integration-partners/user-agent.rst

 Option A: Using an API client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Our `API clients <https://docs.mollie.com/#clients-modules-and-plugins>`_ expose convenient methods for supplying version strings.
+Our `API clients <https://docs.mollie.com/#clients-modules-and-plugins>`_ expose convenient methods for supplying user agents.

-The code examples below illustrate how the Mollie plugin (v0.9.9) for Magento 2 (v2.1.5) would pass version strings.
+The code examples below illustrate how the Mollie plugin (v0.9.9) for Magento 2 (v2.1.5) would pass user agents.

 .. code-block-selector::
    .. code-block:: bash